Being a Christian at Epping St John's

 Epping St John's is a Church of England School, and you will find the symbol of the cross at school.
 This means that you can expect us to base a lot of what we do on the teachings of Jesus Christ.
 Assemblies have broadly Christian themes and we also have a weekly theme to focus on.

 Epping St John's has connections with local churches and especially St John's Church (http://www.eppinganglicans.org.uk/).
-The School's Chaplaincy Team includes staff who are Christians, members of local churches and a Schools Worker from Epping Forest Youth for Christ.
+The School's Chaplaincy Team includes staff who are Christians and members of local churches.
 There is a group of people who undertake to pray for the School, staff, students and families, each week.

 The Governing Body of Epping St John's includes a number of Christians from local churches.
 There are opportunities to join in Christian clubs and events in the school